ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 rua:
-:   Addresses to which aggregate feedback is to be sent (comma- separated plain-text list of DMARC URIs; OPTIONAL).
-The DMARC reporting documents discuss considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+:   Addresses to which aggregate feedback is to be sent (comma- separated plain-text list of DMARC URIs; OPTIONAL).  [@!DMARC-Aggregate-Reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
 See (#external-report-addresses) for additional considerations.
 Any valid URI can be specified.
 A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
 If not provided, Mail